starekrow/lockbox/README.md

   * One or more *lockboxes* is attached.

-The secret is created with any value, and can be locked (or unlocked) with one or more different keys, using a virtual "lockbox" model.
-Under the hood, each secret includes a 256-bit "internal key" that is used to encrypt the secret's value.
-That key is itself encrypted separately by each "lockbox key" applied to the secret.
+The secret is created with any value, and can be locked (or unlocked) with one or more different keys, using a virtual lockbox model.
+In this model, the secret's value is encrypted with the internal key.
+However, the internal key is never saved directly, but is itself encrypted by the various lockbox keys you supply.
+This arrangement has the following interesting

-This arrangement has the following interesting properties:
+properties:

   * The value can be decrypted with multiple, independent passphrases
   * A lockbox can be removed *without* decrypting the secret value.